top of page

 About Us

-Virtue Inspections LLC is a Chicago based, Illinois licensed, Home Inspection firm managed by Daniel Murphy.
+Virtue Inspections LLC is a Chicago based, Illinois licensed, Home Inspection firm owned and managed by Daniel Murphy.
 We are fully licensed, bonded & insured and are a good standing member of industry leading association InterNACHI.
 Virtue Inspections LLC is also 1 of only 7 Redfin Recommended Inspectors in the Chicago area https://www.redfin.com/openbook/inspection/chicago-daniel-murphy-sp259891

 In addition to being licensed by the State of Illinois, Daniel Murphy is also a Certified Professional Inspector® trained by InterNACHI-the International Association of Certified Home Inspectors (www.NACHI.org)-which is the world's largest nonprofit association of residential and commercial property inspectors, and provides education, training, certification, benefits and support for its members.
 All InterNACHI-Certified Professional Inspectors® are required to pass an Inspector Exam, follow a comprehensive Standards of Practice, abide by a strict Code of Ethics, and take accredited Continuing Education courses each year in order to maintain their membership in good standing.